 Step 3: Post-Calibration Visualizer

-As the last step of the calibration process, the user can check how accurate their eye tracking calibration is by looking around in the Post-Calibration Visualizer.
+As the last step of the calibration process, the user can check how accurate their eye tracking calibration is by looking around in the Post-Calibration Visualizer, handled by the

-By pressing the headset button in this step, the configuration flow finishes.
+By pressing the Configured Button in this step, the configuration flow finishes.